-The Company’s operating segments are as follows: the Americas region (45% of worldwide net sales in fiscal 2017) includes sales transacted in TIFFANY & CO. stores in the United States, Canada, Mexico, Brazil and Chile, as well as sales of TIFFANY & CO. products in certain of those markets through Internet, catalog, business-to-business and wholesale distribution; the Asia-Pacific region (26% in 2017) consists of sales transacted in TIFFANY & CO. stores in Australia, China, Hong Kong, Korea, Macau, Malaysia, New Zealand, Singapore, Taiwan and Thailand, as well as sales of TIFFANY & CO. products in certain of those markets through Internet and wholesale distribution; Japan (14% in 2017) consists of sales transacted in TIFFANY & CO. stores within Japanese department stores and in freestanding stores, as well as sales of TIFFANY & CO. products through Internet, business-to-business and wholesale distribution; Europe (12% in 2017) consists of sales transacted in TIFFANY & CO. stores in Austria, Belgium, the Czech Republic, France, Germany, Ireland, Italy, the Netherlands, Russia, Spain, Switzerland and the United Kingdom, as well as sales of TIFFANY & CO. products in certain of those markets through Internet distribution; and Other (3% in 2017) consists of retail sales transacted in TIFFANY & CO. stores in the United Arab Emirates, wholesale sales of TIFFANY & CO. products to independent distributors for resale in certain markets, wholesale sales of diamonds obtained through bulk purchases that are subsequently deemed not suitable for Tiffany’s needs, and earnings received from licensing agreements.
+The Company’s operating segments are as follows: the Americas region (44% of worldwide net sales in fiscal 2018) includes sales transacted in TIFFANY & CO. stores in the United States, Canada, Mexico, Brazil and Chile, as well as sales of TIFFANY & CO. products in certain of those markets through Internet, catalog, business-to-business and wholesale distribution; the Asia-Pacific region (28% in 2018) consists of sales transacted in TIFFANY & CO. stores in Australia, China, Hong Kong, Korea, Macau, Malaysia, New Zealand, Singapore, Taiwan and Thailand, as well as sales of TIFFANY & CO. products in certain of those markets through Internet and wholesale distribution; Japan (15% in 2018) consists of sales transacted in TIFFANY & CO. stores within Japanese department stores and in freestanding stores, as well as sales of TIFFANY & CO. products through Internet, business-to-business and wholesale distribution; Europe (11% in 2018) consists of sales transacted in TIFFANY & CO. stores in Austria, Belgium, the Czech Republic, Denmark, France, Germany, Ireland, Italy, the Netherlands, Russia, Spain, Switzerland and the United Kingdom, as well as sales of TIFFANY & CO. products in certain of those markets through Internet distribution; and Other (2% in 2018) consists of retail sales transacted in TIFFANY & CO. stores in the United Arab Emirates, wholesale sales of TIFFANY & CO. products to independent distributors for resale in certain markets, wholesale sales of diamonds obtained through bulk purchases that are subsequently deemed not suitable for Tiffany’s needs, and earnings received from licensing agreements.

 The Company’s key strategic priorities are to: